People Management

 How to Calculate Turnover Rate

-Depending on what you’re looking to measure, several methods exist for calculating your employee turnover rate.
+Depending on what you’re measuring, there are several methods to calculate your employee turnover rate.

 General Turnover Rate